Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Introduction

 Consequently, to incorporate this PGEC-based descriptor into the screening and optimization of thermoelectric materials, we train two ML models, one to predict $\kappa_\mathrm{L}$ and another to predict $\kappa_\mathrm{e}$ from a set of composition descriptors~\cite{ward2016general} and temperature.
 These models allow us to obtain both $\kappa$ and $\kappa_\mathrm{L}/\kappa$, capture more granular information on phonon versus carrier thermal transport.
-To demonstrate the practical utility of our approach, we apply the trained models to screen 104{,}567 inorganic compounds from the Materials Project database~\cite{jain2013commentary} and identify 2{,}522 thermodynamically stable semiconductors with low thermal conductivity ($\kappa \leq 2$~\wmk) at 300~K. Follow-up case studies on randomly selected candidates verify our predicted thermal condutivities using the latest published experiment results, lending credence to our models’ performance beyond the test set.
-Beyond screening, to illustrate how the models can guide materials optimization, we select three representative candidates and, using the $\kappa_\mathrm{L}/\kappa \rightarrow 0.5$ design rule, propose specific dopants or alloying modifications that could tune these materials closer to the PGEC ideal.
+To demonstrate the practical utility of our approach, we apply the trained models to screen 104{,}567 inorganic compounds from the Materials Project database~\cite{jain2013commentary} and identify 2{,}522 thermodynamically stable semiconductors with low thermal conductivity ($\kappa \leq 2$~\wmk) at 300~K. Follow-up validations against recent literature lend credence to the models' generalizability.
+Beyond macroscopic screening, we use AgBiS$_{2}$ as a case study to illustrate how our models can pinpoint specific elemental dopants capable of tuning the host matrix closer to the PGEC optimum (\klk$\rightarrow 0.5$).
 Overall, our data-driven framework, built on $\kappa_\mathrm{L}$ and $\kappa_\mathrm{e}$ models, not only enables the rapid identification of TE materials with intrinsically low thermal conductivity but also provides data-driven suggestions for optimizing those materials guided by the PGEC descriptor $\kappa_\mathrm{L}/\kappa$, thereby helping to bridge the gap between materials discovery and performance enhancement.